microsoft/vscode-docs/docs/supporting/faq.md

 ## How do I opt out of VS Code auto-updates?

-By default, VS Code is set up to auto-update for OS X and Windows users when we release new updates.
+By default, VS Code is set up to auto-update for Mac and Windows users when we release new updates.
 (Auto-update of VS Code is not supported for Linux.)
 If you do not want to get automatic updates, you can set the `update.channel` setting from the default `stable` to `none`.

 To modify the update channel, go to **File** > **Preferences** > **User Settings** and add the `update.channel` setting with the value `"none"`.